EHS Electric Combi Boilers

 Electricity prices are currently 3 times more than gas, but as gas is phased out and electricity becomes the fuel of choice, prices per unit of energy are likely to reach parity in the not-too-distant future, and as an electric boiler is 98% efficient, it will be cheaper to run.

 By moving to electric heating with a renewable energy tariff, you’ll not only be moving to carbon-free heating but doing your bit for a renewable future!

 EHS Electric Boiler Benefits

 Repairs and Servicing

-Apart from the pump for the central heating, electric boilers do not have any other moving parts, which make them easy to service and repair.
+Apart from the pump for the central heating, electric boilers do not have any other moving parts, which makes them easy to service and repair.
 There is no mandatory service requirement for electric combi boilers as, unlike a conventional gas combi boiler, there is no danger of carbon monoxide or gas leaks.
-We do however recommend that the boiler is serviced at regular intervals and this should be at a far lower cost when compared to a normal gas boiler service.
+We do, however, recommend that the boiler is serviced at regular intervals, and this should be at a far lower cost when compared to a normal gas boiler service.

-Spare parts are available to order from EHS on a next day delivery service.
+Spare parts are available to order from EHS on next-day delivery service.

 Advantages Of Electric Combi Boilers

-Electric boilers are perfectly suited for homes that don’t have access to the mains gas supply, however, they also have a number of advantages over gas boilers that can make them the right choice for homeowners.
+Electric boilers are perfectly suited for homes that don’t have access to the main gas supply.
+However, they also have a number of advantages over gas boilers that can make them the right choice for homeowners.
 They are smaller, easier to install, more efficient, quieter and can be set up efficiently utilising off-peak tariffs.

 With electricity, you get out what you put in.
 In other words, they do not need to burn fossil fuels, such as gas or oil to produce heat, and therefore they don’t lose energy through waste gases through flues or chimneys.
 This results in efficiency rates of 99% compared to 89~ 93% for most modern gas or oil boilers if set up perfectly.